Candle Quest is a fast-paced auction and set collection game for ages 5 and up.

 When you move to the advanced game, you try to balance the quick acquisition of candles vs the points on the candles.
 You consider the money and value how much you actually gain and lose each turn with your acquisition, while also considering the three point ending bonus.

 The game is not just about the cards you draw; it is about the choices you make - flip or loot a card, buy, sell, or auction the card, and if you auction the card, for how much?
-But it has enough random elements to make it possible for younger players to complete against their elders.
+But it has enough random elements to make it possible for younger players to compete against their elders.

 “The artwork is fantastic!
 It’s colorful, it’s cute, and it’s really going to appeal to families, and because of its Hanukkah theme it’s going to have a market amongst people who might not have tried it otherwise, and I think that’s great.
 The game itself is really a pretty good filler, it really is, it’s just fun ...
 I like Candle Quest and I recommend it.”